Ex-Minneapolis cop faces new sentence in death of 911 caller

 He was sentenced to 12 1/2 years on the murder count and had been serving most of his time at an out-of-state facility.
 Noor will be resentenced for his second-degree manslaughter conviction, with state guidelines calling for a range of 41 to 57 months and a presumptive sentence of four years.

 His attorneys, Tom Plunkett and Peter Wold, have asked for 41 months, citing Noor’s good behavior behind bars and harsh conditions he faced during many months in solitary, away from the general prison population.
-Prosecutors are seeking 57 months.
+Prosecutors are seeking the longest possible sentence of 57 months.

+During Thursday’s hearing, Damond’s parents, John Ruszczyk and Maryan Heffernan, asked the judge to impose the longest sentence.
+In a statement read by prosecutors, they called Damond’s death “utterly gratuitous” and said that the Minnesota Supreme Court’s overturning of a “poorly written law” didn’t change the jury’s belief that Noor committed murder.

+“Our sorry is forever, our lives will always endure an emptiness,” they said.

 Noor, who was fired after he was charged, has already served more than 29 months.
 In Minnesota, inmates who behave well typically serve two-thirds of their prison sentences and the remainder on supervised release.
 If Noor gets the presumptive four years, he could be eligible for supervised release around the end of this year.